 - Cost-efficiency: this is directly derived from flexibility, because you don’t have to overpay for the time when your app isn’t active.

-The main reason to use a serverless platform is optimizing the costs of backend operations and increasing product scalability.
+The main reason to use serverless app development is optimising the costs of backend operations and increasing product scalability.
 You don’t have to buy server space “just in case” — you can increase or decrease your computing power anytime, without overpaying or underinvesting.
 Also, it's extremely important to use serverless monitoring tools so you have a full observability over your serverless app.

 Serverless platforms take full responsibility for server performance, which is why picking an optimal vendor is a must.
 Here’s our list of the top five serverless services.